 • Manufacturers and distributors collaborated with Central and provincial governments on volume-based procurement (VBP) of drugs that have passed their patent protection period.

-• The EU European Medicines Agency (EMA) established a pandemic task force to accelerate the development, authorization, and monitoring of COVID-19 treatments and vaccines4
+• The EU European Medicines Agency (EMA) established a pandemic task force to accelerate the development, authorisation and monitoring of COVID-19 treatments and vaccines4

 • EMA collaborated with the US Food and Drug Administration to exchange information on products and clinical trials and jointly interpreted data supporting regulatory decisions.5

-• The Ministry of Health, Labour and Welfare (MHLW) collaborated with industry groups to stabilize supplies of essential items in response to the declaration of a state of emergency.6
+• The Ministry of Health, Labour and Welfare (MHLW) collaborated with industry groups to stabilise supplies of essential items in response to the declaration of a state of emergency.6

 • In May 2020, the Ministry of Health and Family Welfare set up an approval system permitting applicants to manufacture and stock COVID-19 vaccines under clinical trial.
 8

 As the industry continues to ponder the global impacts of new regulatory regimes, now is the time to understand how your priorities were set, examine ways in which communication changed, assess how impacts were absorbed and be ready to respond more effectively to future crises.

 Download “Never the same again: How COVID-19 created seismic change in life sciences regulations” today and gain clarifying insights that may help you collaborate better, accelerate innovation and expand.